amitesh-senthil/EgoBike/README.md

 # EgoBike
-electric dirt bike project (mb for making this repo so late, just trying to document and back up stuff)
+Electric Dirt Bike project (mb for making this repo so late, just trying to document and back up stuff)

 CURRENT PARTS LIST: